Yuuxii/training_data_confidence/README.md

 ## Evaluation and Analysis

-The truthfulness evaluation is implemented in `exp_anly/analysis.py`.
+The content-groundness evaluation is implemented in `exp_anly/analysis.py`.
-Analysis about the influence of specifical training samples is show in `exp_anly/doc_anly.py`.